lgaticaq/node-build/README.md

 * onbuild: Onbuild image to general node app
 * ssh-onbuild: Onbuild image to node app with private dependencies (git+ssh)
+* custom-registry-onbuild: Onbuild image to node app with custom registry (verdaccio)

 ## Create a Dockerfile in your Node.js app project